How to Extract Data from PDF in C#

 VB C#

-Above, we first use the FromFile method to load the input PDF document in the program.
-We use an encrypted PDF file, so we write the password to access the file.
-Afterward, we extract text data using the ExtractAllText method to pull all text data into a String variable.
-From here, we can do with this variable as we wish: output it as plain text, dump it in a TXT file, store it in a database, etc.
+Firstly, the FromFile method is used to load the input PDF document in the program.
+An encrypted PDF file is provided, needing a password to access the file.
+Afterward, text data is extracted using the ExtractAllText method to pull all text data into a String variable.
+From here, PdfDocument offers a lot of functionality: output it as plain text, dump it in a TXT file, store it in a database, etc.

 IronPDF can extract text from PDF tables for inclusion in one or more CSV files.